 In simple terms, this refers to a scenario where one selection of a betting market for an event is given a ‘handicap’ to overcome, in order to record a win.
 It’s regarded as a way for betting sites to even the market and make it more attractive to punters.
 For example, a theoretical deficit is applied to the final score of a match that hypothetically evens out the result.

 In football, for example, the bookies virtually reduce one team’s score by the handicap (it could be minus 1 goal or minus 2 or more).
 So, when the game finishes, the betting site knows the actual score, but there’s also the implied score for any handicap betting markets they have created for punters.

 This is commonly used to offset the short odds often associated with heavy favourites, as it enables you to place controlled conditions on the win and theoretically lengthen the price in your favour.

-Runs: Imagine India were playing Ireland in a T20 match and were priced at 1/5 to win.
+Imagine India was playing Ireland in a T20 match and were priced at 1/5 to win.
 That’s not an entirely attractive price for those who understand betting odds.
-1/5 suggests India have a superior advantage over Ireland and the bookies are not prepared to lose too much if India win.
+1/5 suggests India have a superior advantage over Ireland and the bookies are not prepared to lose too much if India wins.

 In-Play Handicap Betting